 - 1. Online practising certificate or qualifying certificate application form with payment options by credit card, debit card, or EFT. - 2.
-Online membership application form - 3.
-Online applications for solicitors in the full-time service of the State or conveyancing-only solicitors - 4.
-Online certificate of good standing applications - 5.
-Online life cover applications - 6.
-Online certificate of attestation applications - 7.
-Application to change employer - 8.
-Application to change name on record - 9.
-Application to change gender on record - 10.
-My Applications a list of all applications made and their current status - 11.
-Queries a list of all queries on your applications - 12.
-Personal information (editable) - 13.
-Employer details and applications to edit firm details, or edit work contact details - 14.
-Practising status (editable) - 15.
-Address details (editable) - 16.
-Jurisdictions in which you are qualified (editable) - 17.
-Employment and branch details (editable) - 18.
-Degrees and qualifications (editable) - 19.
-Law Directory How your details will appear in the Law Directory (editable) - 20.
+Online membership application form. - 3.
+Online applications for solicitors in the full-time service of the State or conveyancing-only solicitors. - 4.
+Information on certificates of good standing. - 5.
+Information on certificates of attestation applications. - 6.
+Application to change employer. - 7.
+Application to change name on record. - 8.
+Application to change gender on record. - 9.
+My Applications a list of all applications made and their current status. - 10.
+Your application status. - 11.
+Personal information (editable). - 12.
+Employer details and applications to edit firm details, or edit work contact details. - 13.
+Practising status (editable). - 14.
+Address details (editable). - 15.
+Jurisdictions in which you are qualified (editable). - 16.
+Employment and branch details (editable). - 17.
+Degrees and qualifications (editable). - 18.
+Law Directory How your details will appear in the Law Directory (editable). - 19.
 My Orders A list of products and courses booked online by you.